 While at first glance enmeshment may look like emotional closeness, it’s quite different.
 If you consider a spectrum where one end is enmeshment and the other extreme in uninvolved or neglectful, emotional closeness is somewhere in the healthy middle ground.
 People who are emotionally close can still be well-differentiated individuals.

-Acceptance and commitment therapy was suggested in a paper in Contemporary Family Therapy as a way to increase psychological flexibility in college students who had over-involved parents.
-In general, though, family therapy is going to be the best strategy to deal with enmeshed patterns and promote differentiation of each individual involved.
+A paper in Contemporary Family Therapy suggested acceptance and commitment therapy as a way to increase psychological flexibility in college students who had over-involved parents.
+In general, though, family therapy will be the best strategy to deal with enmeshed patterns and promote differentiation of each individual involved.

 I’ve seen enmeshment in my work as a nurse, mostly with adult children and their older parents.
 It can be quite the sight to behold, and the immediate reaction tends to be something along the lines of wow, this is messed up (not the people themselves, but the relationship).
 I’ve never worked anywhere that family therapy was among the services offered, so it was a matter of trying to help the one individual who was our patient, which made it pretty hard to gain any traction.